 Serte Donderwinkel

-I am a postdoctoral researcher at McGill University and I am part of the research group of Prof. Louigi Addario-Berry.
-I am funded by a CRM-ISM Postdoctoral Fellowship.
+Before moving to Groningen, I was a postdoctoral researcher at McGill University in the research group of Prof. Louigi Addario-Berry, where I was funded by a CRM-ISM Postdoctoral Fellowship.
 I completed my PhD at the University of Oxford under the supervision of Prof. Christina Goldschmidt, where I was also a Stipendiary Lecturer at St. Hugh's College.
-In 2024, I will start a tenure track at the University of Groningen in the research group of Prof. Tobias Müller.
-I will also be affiliated with the CogniGron.

 CV